frnsys/broca/README.md

     python examples/markov.py

 The `Madlib` example takes awhile to train :\

+## Tests

+You can get a sense of the keyword extractor quality by running the `examples/keywords.py` script.

+Unit tests can be run using `nose`:

+    $ nosetests tests

 ## Contributing
 If you have your own text generation approach or have a model that's missing from here,